 What Options Do Buyers Have?

 There are actually alternatives available for buyers who don’t qualify under the new lending criteria through CMHC.
-Genworth is a private mortgage lender that is keeping their GDS/TDS required ratios the same at 39/44.
+Genworth (Now Sagen) is a private mortgage lender that is keeping their GDS/TDS required ratios the same at 39/44.

 Canada Guaranty is another option.